vhcd/vhcd.github.io/_posts/2022-10-03-streamdeck.md

 # Non-driving related tasks

-The research field studying driver's behavior loves their Non-Driving Related tasks, or NDRT as we call them.
+The research field studying driver's behavior loves their Non-Driving Related Tasks, or NDRT as we call them.
 As its name suggests, it's everything a driver might do while behind the wheel that's *not* driving, and that's most likely a distraction from the car operating.
 That includes setting the GPS, using a phone or changing radio station.

 There are many ways to create distractions while driving in a simulator, some are so common, like the "Surrogate Reference Task" (SuRT), that they're actual [ISO standards](https://www.iso.org/obp/ui/#iso:std:iso:ts:14198:ed-1:v1:en).